A New Statement for Selection and Exception Handling in Imperative Languages: Introduction

 Our $\kch$ statement has several uses:

 \begin{numberedlist}

-\item Suppose this statement is of the form $\kch(cond_1;G_1,\ldots,cond_n;G_n)$ where each $cond_i$ is pairwise disjoint.
-It can be easily seen that our statement is a simpler alternative to the \iif\ statement in traditional imperative languages including C.
+\item Suppose this statement is of the form \\ $\kch(cond_1;G_1,\ldots,cond_n;G_n,G_{n+1})$.
+Suppose also that each $G_i$ is guaranteed to terminate successfully.
+It can be easily seen that our statement is a simpler alternative to the old \iif\ statement in traditional imperative languages such as C.

 For example, $if\ cond\ then\ S\ else\ T$ can be converted to

 and vice versa.

 It is also straightfoward to convert the \swi\ statement to our language.
 For example, the following Java-like code displays the employee's age.